-CEG2136 Computer Architecture I

-Lab1

-Introduction to Quartus II software Design

-Professor:

-Dr. Voicu Groza, P.Eng.

-Dr. Fadi Malek

-TA:

-University of Ottawa

-Faculty of Engineering

-2019 FALL

-______________________________________________________________________________

-Group Number: 8

-Student Name: Jiajie Xu

-Student Number:7881937

-Student Name: Yilin Yang

-Student Number: 8726747

 Theoretical Part

 1. Introduction to lab.

 The purpose of the lab1 is to let us get more familiar with Quartus software and review it.
 This is crucial because we need the basic knowledge for operating the software so that we can operate more complex tasks in the future.
 Also we can apply the knowledge from the course to the technical operations.